 Worked with a team of five researchers to design, evaluate, and iterate upon a learning environment design to support the development of iterative design skills in novice designers.
 The learning environment consisted of instructional design, and tools to scaffold externalizing design problem representations and project plans.

-Studying how to support student awareness and reflection on their own research processes, and what prevents them from being effective.
+Studying how to support student awareness and reflection on their own research and regulation processes, and what prevents them from being effective.

 Fall 2016-Spring 2017